-- ▶ Have volunteers take turns reading the text aloud. - Direct the young people to underline the one goal the Church has, as described in the quote from Gaudium et Spes ("to carry on the work of Christ under the guidance of the Holy Spirit"). - Invite volunteers to restate this Church's goal in their own words.
+- ► Have volunteers take turns reading the text aloud. - Direct the students to underline the one goal the Church has, as described in the quote from Gaudium et Spes ("to carry on the work of Christ under the guidance of the Holy Spirit"). - Invite the students to restate this Church's goal in their own words.

-Ask the discussion questions and allow the young people sufficient time to respond.
+Ask the discussion questions and allow students sufficient time to respond.